DAVY, John

 BLACKADER, Adam

 BLACKADER, Adam.
 17?? — 1807?.
 British Physician in India.
-Surgeon of Presidency of Fort Saint George (Madras), in the 1780s positioned in Madurai.
+In 1777-92 Surgeon of Presidency of Fort Saint George (Madras), in the 1780s positioned in Madurai.
 Visited England, returned to India by land-route with Major Taylor.
 Retired.
 Married, at least one daughter.
-In Madurai he collected Indian paintings.
-Publications: “Description of the great pagoda of Madura,…
+In Madurai he collected Indian paintings and antiquities.
+Publications:…

 Continue reading